lyfe00011/whatsapp-bot/README.md

 ## WhatsApp User Bot

-This is a Userbot based on WhatsAsena written by [Yusuf Usta](https://github.com/Quiec)
+This is a Userbot based on WhatsAsena written by [f4ris](https://github.com/Chekuthaanprince )

 ## What is WhatsAsena?